-Note: The Score Code Export node software is included as a ZIP file in the SAS Formats Library for Teradata.
+Note: The Score Code Export node software is included in the SCENode.ZIP file that you can download from the SAS Software Depot.

 Users of SAS Enterprise Miner develop data mining models that use measured attributes to either characterize or predict the value of an event.
 These models are developed on historical data where an event has been measured or inferred.
 The models are then applied to new data for which the attributes are known, but the event has not yet occurred.
 For example, a model can be created based on a credit institution's records of payments that customers made and missed last year and then used to predict which customers will miss payments this year.